-Once the relationship between engineering data and technical documentation is established, companies can leverage Teamcenter to automatically incorporate other engineering source materials directly into documentation content.
+Once the relationships between engineering data and technical documentation are established, companies can leverage Teamcenter to automatically incorporate other engineering source materials directly into documentation content.
 For example, part data can be imported directly into illustrated parts catalogs or maintenance procedures - with the extra bonus of programmatically identifying relevant illustrations immediately after engineering changes are identified.

-The capability of Teamcenter to relate change impact to notifications about specific follow-on publication activities is especially valuable in publication environments that require the localization of product content.

-Similarly, PLM-driven environments are adept at enabling publication groups to build documents that reflect customerspecific or release-specific configurations.
+Teamcenter's ability to relate change impact to notifications about specific follow-on publication activities is especially valuable in publication environments that require the localization of product content.
+Similarly, PLM-driven environments are adept at enabling publication groups to build documents that reflect customer-specific or release-specific configurations.